UK Conservative hopefuls strikingly diverse, firmly on right

 Change has happened despite the Conservatives lagging behind the left-of-center Labour Party in terms of overall diversity.
 Labour, which passed Britain’s first race relations act in 1965, has long seen itself as the natural home for ethnic-minority voters, as well as a champion of women’s rights.
 Half of Labour’s lawmakers are women and 20% come from non-white backgrounds; among Tory legislators, 24% are women and 6% belong to ethnic minorities.

 But minorities in the Tory party have risen higher, and faster.
-Sunak, Zahawi and Javid all served in Johnson’s Cabinet in senior posts.
+Sunak and Zahawi served in Johnson’s Cabinet in senior posts.
 Both of Britain’s female prime ministers — Margaret Thatcher and Theresa May — have been Tories, while Labour has never had a female leader.

 The only British prime minister from an ethnic minority background was 19th-century leader Benjamin Disraeli, who came from Sephardic Jewish stock.
 He was a Conservative, too.